 Second, God wants you to grow as a newborn child.
 As a newborn baby has much to learn about life, so is your relationship with God.
-He says in 2 Peter 3:18, "But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To him be the glory both now and to the day of eternity.
+He says in 2 Peter 3:18, "But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
+To him be glory both now and for ever.
 Amen."

 There are many ways you can grow closer to God.
-In Acts 2, the people who trusted Christ gathered at church to learn the Bible, celebrate Jesus (God calls it worship), and encourage each other.
+In Acts 2, the people who trusted Christ gathered together at church to learn the Bible, celebrate Jesus (God calls it worship), and encourage each other.
 It's important that you soon find a true Bible-believing and Bible-teaching church where each week you can learn more about Jesus and find friends who will encourage you in your journey.